ga4gh-beacon/beacon-v2/docs/filters.md

 ]
 ```

-#### 'NOT' value query
+##### 'NOT' value query

 The `operator` parameter is set to the logical not (!) operator.
 The `value` parameter should not be present in field value.
 The wildcard character can be used if required.

-##### Example to filter medical history free-text for records that do not include the query string
+The following example shows how to filter medical history free-text for records that do not include the query string:

 === "GET"